crypt3lx2k/coal/README.md

 Using a #define with var causes multiple declarations on one line to fail, it's better to use two typedefs than it is to use a #define even though it makes const behave nicely.

+- Provide test facilities, so making changes to existing code is less likely to cause errors.